-The discount rate used to measure the total pension liability was 7.45%.
+The discount rate used to measure the total pension liability at June 30, 2017 was 7.50%.
+The discount rate used at June 30, 2016 was 7.45%.
 The projection of cash flows used to determine the discount rate assumed that member contributions will be made at the current contribution rate and that the District contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
-Based on those assumptions, the Fund's fiduciary net position was projected not to available to make all projected future benefit payments of current plan members.
-Therefore, the long-term expected rate of return on pension plan investments of 7.50% was blended with the index rate of 3.57% for tax exempt general obligation municipal bonds rated AA or better at December 31, 2015 to arrive at a discount rate of 7.45% used to determine the total pension liability.
+Based on these assumptions, the fund's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.